secretgraph/secretgraph/README.md

 -   peek: can view contents without triggering freeze
 -   push: create subcontents via push
 -   view: view contents and or clusters (depending on scope)
+-   link: can add reference to content (all public without @system+most actions which allow viewing a content)
 -   auth: one-time view with intent to signal auth event

 ## Properties: